-The coursework requirements are flexible to suit the abilities of students with differing academic backgrounds.
-The standard enrolment time is 5 years, though the required coursework is expected to be completed within 2-3 years.
-For students with a relevant masters degree, a 3 year program is also available.
+The coursework requirements are flexible, to suit the abilities of students with differing academic backgrounds.
 Those without a strong background in economics are expected to first study basic subjects for the master's course.
-All students must pass the qualifying examinations required for writing a doctoral thesis.
+For those students, the standard enrolment time is 5 years, though the required coursework is expected to be completed within 2 years.
+For students with a relevant masters degree, the 3 year program is recommended.
+All students must pass the qualifying examinations required for writing a doctoral thesis

-Curriculum Category Course Name Core Courses (Required) Advanced Microeconomics I - II Recommended Courses Advanced Microeconomics Advanced Microeconomics Advanced Macroeconomics Advanced Macroeconomics Advanced Econometrics Advance Elective Courses Introduction to Applied Econometrics Mathematics for Economic Analysis Computer Programming for Economics Graduate Seminar V many other specialist Economics and non-Economics courses (with Director's approval)
+Curriculum Category Course Name Core Courses (Required) Advanced Microeconomics I - I Recommended Courses • Advanced Microeconomics • Advanced Microeconomics • Advanced Macroeconomics • Advanced Macroeconomics • Advanced Econometrics • Advanced Econometrics Elective Courses Introduction to Applied Econometrics Mathematics for Economic Analysis Computer Programming for Economics Graduate SeminarIV-V many other specialist Economics and non-Economics courses (with Director's approval)

-≫ ORIGIN AND AFFILIATION OF STUDENTS
+ORIGIN AND AFFILIATION OF STUDENTS